steve-martin-at-esure/hello_world/CONTRIBUTING.md

 Instead of a single master branch, our branching strategy uses two branches to record the history of the project.
 The `master` branch stores the official release history, and the `develop` branch serves as an integration branch for features.
 It’s also convenient to tag all commits in the master branch with a version number.

-### Feature (Story) Branches
+### Using Feature Branches to start a Story

 When a new Agile story is assigned to a contributor a dedicated feature branch is required where all changes related to that story is developed.
 Ensuring that the changes related to that story remain 'self contained' and can be delivered independantly.
 At this point the story's status should be moved to 'in progress'.
 > Note - Instead of branching off of `master`, feature branches use develop as their parent branch.
 Features should never interact directly with `master`.

-**Pull Requests and Peer Reviews**
+#### Pull Requests and Peer Reviews

 Before a story can be considered completed and merged back into `develop` a Peer Review is required.
 A Pull Request should be opened allowing other developers and/or the technical team lead to review and approver the changes, with all issues and comments recorded on the GitHub platform.
 The [PEER_REVIEW.md](PEER_REVIEW.md) checklist should be used to help with this process.
 Once a Pull request has been opened the story's status can be set to 'In Review'.
-Note - The `develop` branch should be configured to not accept Pull Requests until at least one other reviewer has approved it.
+> Note - The `develop` branch should be configured to not accept Pull Requests until at least one other reviewer has approved the change.

-**Completing a Story**
+#### Completing a Story
-When all of the changes have been approved, the story is merged back into `develop` and the status of a story can be set to 'Complete'.
+When all of the required changes have been approved, the story is merged back into `develop` and the status of a story can be set to 'Complete'.

-**Best Practices**:

-* May branch off: `develop`
+##### Best Practices:

+* Features are only branches from `develop`.
-* Quality Assurance: Branch comments include evidence of peer review sign off.
+* The Branch comments include evidence of peer review sign off from the Peer Reviewer.
-* Must merge back into: `develop`
+* Only completed features are merged back into `develop`.
-* Branch naming convention: anything except `master`, `develop`, `release-*`, or `hotfix-*`
+* Branch naming convention: anything except `master`, `develop`, `release-*`, or `hotfix-*`.

-### Release Branches
+### Preparing Releases with Release Branches

-Once `develop` has acquired enough features for a release (or a scheduled Sprint release date is approaching), you fork a release branch off of `develop`.
+Once `develop` has acquired enough features for a release (or a scheduled Sprint release date is approaching), the technical lead will then fork a release branch off of `develop`.

-Creating this branch starts the next release cycle, so no new features can be added after this point-only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.
+Creating this branch starts the next release cycle, so no new features can be added after this point.
+> Only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.

-Once it’s ready to go into production, the release gets merged into `master` and tagged with a version number.
-In addition, it should be merged back into `develop`, which may have progressed since the release was initiated.
+Once the release is ready to go into production, the release branch is merged into `master` and tagged with a appropriate version number.
+In addition, the release should also be merged back into `develop`, which may have progressed since the release was initiated.

 This approach creates well-defined phases of development and release.

-**Best Practices:**

-May branch off: `develop`
+##### Best Practices:

+* A Release branch can only be branched from `develop`.
-Must merge back into: `develop` and `master`
+* Must merge back into: `develop` and `master`.
-Tag: increment `major` or `minor` number
+* Tag: increment `major` or `minor` number.
-Branch naming convention: `release-*`
+* Branch naming convention: `release-*`.

 ### Hotfix Branches

 “Hotfix” branches are used to quickly patch production releases.
 This is the only branch that should fork directly off of `master`.
 As soon as the fix is complete, it should be merged into both `master` and `develop` (or the current `release` branch), and `master` should be tagged with an updated version number.

+Hotfixes should still have an assigned story and should progress through the same stages as documented above.

-This approach should only be considered for critical maintenance issues.
+> This approach should only be considered for critical maintenance issues.

 **Best Practices:**